YasserHaidar/YasserHaidar/README.md

 In my Master thesis, I have introduced an advanced technique for android malware detection using machine learning and deep learning techniques.
 A modern and big dataset is constructed and four different models are tested on this dataset and other applications.
 The best performance was recorded by CNN model where it reaches 99.0% on testing set and 80% on 2021 malware dataset and with short detection time.

-You can find the Online Hosted Model on:
+You can find the Online Hosted Model on: (Heruko Hosting has stopped)
 <a href="https://andromalware-dbf.herokuapp.com/" target="_blank">Deep Belief Network</a>

 ### Languages & Frameworks: